Skip to content

 Auto Liability Coverage

 The other form of car insurance is auto liability coverage.
-This coverage is required in most states, but unfortunately it does not cover incidents like hail damage.
+Auto liability coverage is required in most states, but unfortunately it does not cover incidents like hail damage.
 This coverage is for at-fault car accidents only.
 Therefore, if this is your current policy, you do not need to report it to your insurance.

 If you live in an area that is common to damaging storms, consider switching to a comprehensive coverage instead as a precautionary measure.
-If you’re in an area that doesn’t have hail often, you can always buy a padded, hail-protection blanket, much like this example found on Amazon.
+If you’re in an area that doesn’t have hail often, you can always buy a padded, hail-protection blanket, much like this example found on Amazon

 an orange roof with hail damage and remaining hail